-- You will also need to spray other places within the room (to saturation) so as to boost the killing power of Windex.
+- You will also need to spray other places within the room (to saturation) to boost Windex’s killing power.

-- Lock the room for 30 to 60 minutes for efficient working of Windex.
+- Lock the room for 30 to 60 minutes for the efficient working of Windex.

-- After the given period, open the windows and doors to allow fresh air to replace the chocking ammonia that may be within the room for 30 minutes.
+- After the given period, open the windows and doors to allow fresh air to replace the choking ammonia within the room for 30 minutes.

-- In case you are using Windex in open area (compound or fields), you will need to cover the spiders hideouts with a bucket after spraying so as to prevent them from escaping before dying and also concentrate the killing power of Windex (wind may blow away spay before full action).
+- In case you are using Windex in an open area (compound or fields), you will need to cover the spider’s hideouts with a bucket after spraying to prevent them from escaping before dying and also concentrate the killing power of Windex (wind may blow away spay before full action).

 NB: Windex best kill spiders in enclosure/indoor.
 In case your spider infestation takes longer to die, I recommend you change to another spider killer in the market or use traps.

 3. How long (time) Does Windex Take to kill Spiders?